Mixing in two-dimensional shear flow with smooth fluctuations: Decay of the scalar

-Let us return to the fact that the pair correlation function do not depend on the diffusion coefficient above the diffusion scale $r_\kappa$, see (\ref{pair4}).
-Hence, it is determined purely by the statistics of the Lagrangian trajectories.
-As it is demonstrated in Appendix~\ref{app:F-P}, the correspondence between the pair correlation function $F$ (\ref{pair1}) and the joint PDF of ${\mathcal P}(\varrho,\phi)$ (\ref{homog9}) is $F\propto {\mathcal P}/b^2$.
-The dependence (\ref{pair7}) complies with this relation and the dependence (\ref{pair9}) complies as well due to the symmetry (\ref{kramers3}).
+Let us return to the fact that the pair correlation function does not depend on the diffusion coefficient above the Batchelor scale $r_\kappa$, see (\ref{pair4}).
+Hence, it is determined only by the statistics of Lagrangian trajectories.
+As it is demonstrated in Appendix~\ref{app:F-P}, there is a relation between the joint PDF ${\mathcal P}(\tau,\varrho,\phi)$ (\ref{homog9}) and pair correlation function $F$ (\ref{pair1}) in this region: $F\propto {\mathcal P}/b^2$.
+Dependency (\ref{pair7}) agrees with this relation as well as (\ref{pair6},\ref{pair9}) due to the symmetry (\ref{kramers3}).

-As it was demonstrated in Ref.~\onlinecite{chertkov2007passive}, higher order correlation functions of the passive scalar $F_{2n}(\bm r_1, \dots , \bm r_{2n})$ in the Batchelor regime have sharp maxima in collinear geometry where the points $\bm r_1, \dots , \bm r_{2n}$ are separated into pairs with parallel differences.
+As it was demonstrated in Ref.~\onlinecite{chertkov2007passive}, higher order correlation functions of the passive scalar $F_{2n}(\bm r_1, \dots , \bm r_{2n})$ in the Batchelor regime have sharp maxima in collinear geometry where the points $\bm r_1, \dots , \bm r_{2n}$ are separated in pairs with parallel differences.
 Let us consider such collinear geometry.
-It corresponds to the following leading contribution to the $2n$th correlation function
+It corresponds to the following leading contribution to the $2n$-th correlation function

 where ${\mathcal F}$ are determined by Eqs. (\ref{eq:02},\ref{factor},\ref{pair3}) and the angular brackets mean averaging over the statistics of $\phi, L_+,L_-$.